tsmatz/minecraft-rl-example/Readme.md

 Login Ubuntu using remote desktop client.<br>
 Run the following commands **on monitor-attached shell** (such as, LXTerminal) to launch Minecraft with Project Malmo mod.

-For the first time to run, all dependencies (including Project Malmo mod) are built and installed in Minecraft.
-Hence it will take a while to start for the first time.
+For the first time to run, all dependencies (including Project Malmo mod) are built and installed, and it will then take a while to start.
 (Please be patient to wait.)

 ```
 cd MalmoPlatform/Minecraft
 ./launchClient.sh -port 9000
 ```

 > Note : When you have any trouble to use the monitor, see "Trouble Shooting" in the appendix below.
-(See below if compilation fails.)

 ## 5. Train an agent (Deep Reinforcement Learning) ##